logicly-au/pmhc-mds-spec-headspace/doc/data-specification/upload-specification.rst

 Files or worksheets to upload
 -----------------------------
+The headspace upload format is slightly different to the PMHC MDS standard format.
+Files and worksheets in the PMHC MDS standard format require the first line of each file to have a version number.
+The headspace upload format removes this line from each file/worksheet and replaces it with a new metadata file/worksheet.

 The following files/worksheets can be uploaded to the PMHC MDS as part of the headspace data specification:

 .. csv-table:: Summary of files to upload
   :file: upload-file-types.csv